Taming-the-BEAST/Molecular-Dating-Tutorial/README.md

 	<figcaption>Figure 6: MCMC set up in BEAST. </figcaption>
 </figure>

 Our BEAST input file is ready.
 To save it, click on File, Save, and name it h1n1_ucld.xml.
-Do not close BEAUTI.
+Do not close BEAUti.

+## Running the analysis

 To run BEAST, double-click on the BEAST2 icon.
 A window with some options will appear [Figure 7](#fig7:f7).